allenta/splunk-stomp/README.md

 Pending Tasks
 -------------

-- Script is NOT killed on Splunk restart.
+- Scripts are NOT killed on Splunk restart.
 Consider dirty workarounds like [this](http://splunk-base.splunk.com/answers/69630/modular-input-scripts-dont-die-during-splunk-restart).

 - Improve error handling.